endoit/siebelScriptsEditor/README.md

 * `siebelScriptEditor.databaseConfigurations`: list of database configurations for the extension to connect to databases.
 * `siebelScriptEditor.defaultConnection`: default connection, repository and workspace to use when the extension activates, optional.
+* `siebelScriptEditor.safeMode`: When true, you can only get and update Siebel objects locked by the given Siebel username if workspaces are not in use or not exist.
+If workspaces are in use, then only objects belonging to active workspaces (i.e. their status is either "Edit-In-Progress" or "Checkpointed") created by the given username can be pulled from or pushed to the database.

 ## Known Issues